-No Letting Go Inventory Management provides a variety of property management services, including landlord inventory services, tenant inventory services and corporate property inventory services.
+No Letting Go Inventory Management provides a wide range of property management services, including landlord inventory services, tenant inventory reports services and corporate property inventory services.

-Beyond that, No Letting Go also offers commercial property services that include estate and block management inspections, post work inspections, public house tenancy change inventory checks, commercial property inventory and insurance claim checks.
+Beyond that, this property management company also offers commercial property services that include estate and block management inspections, post-work inspections, public house tenancy change inventory checks, commercial property inventory and insurance claim checks.

-No Letting Go’s inventory services to the lettings industry are primarily condition reports on residential rented properties at different stages of a tenancy, including check-in, mid-term checks and check-outs, as well as a host of add-on services, which means that the company now has the largest network of branded clerks and inspectors in the UK, and one of the largest providers of services to the property management market.
+The No Letting Go inventory management services to the lettings industry and property sector are primarily condition reports on residential rented properties at different stages of a tenancy, including check-in, mid-term checks and check-outs, as well as a host of add-on services, which means that the company now has the largest network of branded clerks and inspectors in the UK, and is one of the largest providers of services to the property management market.

 The company was co-founded by Nick Lyons and Adrian Perrett in 2007.
 The two colleagues already had experience in the property market as they were both managers with Property24 in the early 2000s.

-Lyons continues to work as CEO of the company today, providing services to lettings agents, landlords, property management agents, commercial agents, councils, housing associations, national property management companies, pension fund property portfolios, retirement homes specialists, relocation companies, online property management companies, serviced short term lets companies and holiday let companies.
+Lyons continues to work as CEO of the company today, providing services to lettings agents, property owners, property managers, commercial agents, councils, housing associations, national property management companies, pension fund property portfolios, retirement homes specialists, relocation companies, online property management companies, serviced short term lets companies and holiday let companies.

-No Letting Go is described as a “low entry cost, high margin, white collar business,” and has 65 offices across the UK and over 300 clerks and inspectors.
+The No Letting Go franchise is described as a “low entry cost, high margin, white collar business,” and has a franchise network of 85 offices across the UK and over 300 clerks and inspectors.

-The brand’s mission is to help clients, whether independent, large regional, corporate, national or online, create accurate, fully-compliant property reports, wherever you are, whenever they are needed.
+The brand’s mission is to help clients, whether independent, large regional, corporate, national or online, create accurate, fully compliant property reports, wherever they are, whenever they are needed.

-No Letting Go is an associate member of the BFA and accredited by the National Landlords Association (NLA), the Association of Residential Letting Agents (ARLA/PropertyMark), the Property Redress Scheme (PRS) and the Deposit Protection Scheme.
+No Letting Go is an established member of the BFA and accredited by Safe Contractor, the National Residential Landlords Association (NRLA), the Association of Residential Letting Agents (ARLA/PropertyMark), the Property Redress Scheme (PRS) and the Deposit Protection Scheme.

-No Letting Go describes its franchise framework as a low risk way for businesspeople to start their own enterprises - the No Letting Go model provides franchisees with a high return on their investment in a solid and reliable market place that is growing year-on-year.
+No Letting Go describes its franchise framework as a low cost franchise perfect for business people to start their own enterprises - the No Letting Go business model provides property professionals with a high return on their investment in a solid and reliable marketplace that is growing year-on-year.